greatBigDot/algebra/README.md

 To create an instance of an algebraic structure's interface, one must not only provide the sets and operations with the proper signatures, but also provide proofs of the axioms of that algebraic structure.
-To see how this works, you might want to take a look at `Algebra.Data.Group`.
+To see how this works, you might want to take a look at `Algebra.Group`.